 Accessibility-Requests for Accommodation.
-Requests for all other reasonable dedicated facilities, rooms, and support services that are required by a person living with a disability in order to participate in a meeting shall be granted or denied in writing prior to the event.
-Such notice must be given to the state office at least two weeks in advance of the event.
-If the request for accommodations is denied, the reason(s) for the denial must be specified.
+Reasonable requests for dedicated facilities, rooms, and support services that are required by a person living with a disability in order to participate in an event, meeting, or convention must be submitted at least two weeks in advance of the event and shall be granted or denied in writing prior to the event.
+If a request for accommodations is denied, the reason(s) for the denial must be specified.